ADHD in boys

 2. Baseline Recording: Record baseline alpha and theta activity for 5-10 minutes.

 3. Feedback Mechanism: Use calming visual or auditory feedback.
-Positive feedback is provided when alpha increases and theta decreases.
+Positive feedback is provided when alpha increases, and theta decreases.

-4. Training Sessions: Conduct sessions for 20-30 minutes, 2-3 times per week, for 20-40 sessions.
+4. Training Sessions: Conduct 20-30 minutes of training sessions, 2-3 times per week, for 20-40 sessions.

 Effectiveness of Neurofeedback for ADHD management